jamesyang124/linkit/README.md

 ### To-do List

 - start front end performance optimize, use image uploader to compress image size.
+- Consider using ruby-box + miniMagick instead of carrierwave.
 - fix 100% or 110% zoom size of input field.
 - Capybara and integration test should on.
 - Fragment Cache imgages.